Max12121/Vision/README.md

 # Vision
-Vision is the most powerful tool detecting technologies and services used on websites like web frameworks, web services, server software, content management systems, forum platforms, e-commerce platforms, APIs, libraries, widgets, analytics software, developer tools and more.
+Vision is the most powerful tool detecting technologies and services used on websites like web frameworks, web services, server software, libraries, widgets, content management systems, social platforms, e-commerce platforms, analytics software, developer tools and more.

 Through Vision you can:
+-   **Detect any technology or service used in a website**.
--   **Define technologies and services easily without advanced technical knowledge**, for instance you can detect a library by just adding its JavaScript file name.
+-   **Define technologies and services easily without advanced technical knowledge**, for instance you can detect a JavaScript library by just adding its file name.
--   **Have maximum flexibility for defining technologies and services through a wide range of intuitive predefined patterns** or through custom JavaScript code.
+-   **Have maximum flexibility for defining the way technologies and services are detected**: from a wide range of intuitive predefined patterns to custom JavaScript code.
--   **Match anything thanks to options like headless browser detection bypass or lazy load bypass** making Vision to act exactly like a real user.
 -   **Have atomic definitions**, for instance "Facebook Like Button" and "Facebook Share Button" are clearly distinguished and not superficially defined as just "Facebook".

-## Installation
-pass.

-## Usage
-pass.

 ## Entries
-A entry is simply a technology or service that can be identified by Vision.
+A entry is a technology or service that can be identified by Vision.

 ## Credits